 Flat Head or common screwdriver

-Here are the steps for the Plumbing side of the job ( Please note: electric should be shut off and disconnected at this point.
+Here are the steps for the Plumbing side of the job ( Please note: electricity should be shut off and disconnected at this point.

 Turn the water off to the dishwasher, This can either be done using the dishwasher feed valve under the kitchen sink or by shutting the water main down for the house.
 Not all homes will have a dishwasher valve under the sink and this may require you to shut the whole house off when replacing this unit.
-Most older houses have no valves, but new homes are now required to have dishwasher stops or valves under the sink.
+Most older houses have no valves, but new homes now require dishwasher stops or valves under the sink.